-\$0 copayment for each visit for non-surgical services, including but not limited to wound care services, anti-coagulation services, and hyperbaric oxygen chamber therapy.
+\$0 copayment for each visit for non-surgical services, including but not limited to wound care services, anti-coagulation services, and hyperbaric oxygen chamber therapy. \$200 copayment for each visit for surgical procedures, including but not limited to cardiac catheterizations. angiogram, endoscopy, epidural injections, and non-screening colonoscopies.

-What you must pay when you get these services Services that are covered for you Outpatient surgery, including services provided at \$200 copayment for each hospital outpatient facilities and ambulatory surgical visit for surgical centers (continued) procedures, including but not limited to cardiac catheterizations. angiogram, endoscopy, epidural injections, and non-screening colonoscopies.
-Prior authorization rules apply Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active \$25 copayment for each psychiatric treatment provided as a hospital outpatient service partial hospitalization visit. or by a community mental health center, that is more intense Prior authorization rules than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Partial hospitalization services and Intensive outpatient services

+Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.